Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Methods Review

-\textbf{Recurrent and Recursive} Recurrent network \cite{rumelhart1985learning} is a type of neural network that repeatedly process the input in chain structures, whereas recursive network \cite{goller1996learning} is a variant of the recurrent network that processes the input in hierarchical structures.
-Fig. \ref{fig:ScreenShot_SGZ} and \ref{fig:ScreenShot_DRBN} shows examples for recurrent and recursive methods, respectively.
+\textbf{Recurrent and Recursive:} Recurrent network~\cite{rumelhart1985learning} is a type of neural network that repeatedly process the input in chain structures, whereas recursive network~\cite{goller1996learning} is a variant of the recurrent network that processes the input in hierarchical structures.

-\textbf{Discussion} The aforementioned network structures for LLIE have the following limitations.
+\textbf{Discussion:} The aforementioned network structures for LLIE have the following limitations.

 \begin{itemize} \item Transformers is currently unpopular in low-level vision tasks like LLIE.
-Perhaps this is due to their impotence to integrate local and non-local attention and inefficiency at processing high-resolution images. \item The unfolding strategy requires elaborate network design, whereas NAS requires expensive parameter learning. \item The normalizing flow and optical flow-based methods have poor computational efficiency. \item The recurrent network have the vanishing gradient problem at large-scale data \cite{lu2022introvae}, whereas the recursive network relies on the inductive bias of hierarchical distribution, which is unrealistic. \end{itemize}
+Perhaps this is due to their impotence to integrate local and non-local attention and inefficiency at processing high-resolution images. \item The unfolding strategy requires elaborate network design, whereas NAS requires expensive parameter learning. \item The normalizing flow and optical flow-based methods have poor computational efficiency. \item The recurrent network have the vanishing gradient problem at large-scale data~\cite{lu2022introvae}, whereas the recursive network relies on the inductive bias of hierarchical distribution, which is unrealistic. \end{itemize}